MrMarble/rotxy/README.md

 ## How?

-Rotxy has 12 proxy providers built in.
+Rotxy has 12 **free** proxy providers built in.
 You can add your own by using the `--from-url` or `--from-file` flags.
 Rotxy will then rotate through all the available proxies for each connection.

 ## Usage